-As principal-in-charge of many of the firm’s institutional and municipal planning and design projects, Mr. Kincaid oversees a wide variety of projects including parks, greenways, streetscapes improvements, and sustainable site design.
+As Principal-in-Charge of many of the firm’s institutional and academic design projects, Carl oversees a wide variety of projects including parks, greenways, streetscapes improvements, and sustainable site design.
 His extensive public works experience includes design and management of multiple projects funded by the Indiana Department of Transportation (INDOT).

-Mr. Kincaid is currently the project manager for the Indianapolis Cultural Trail; an innovative eight mile urban greenway integrated into the urban infrastructure of downtown Indianapolis.
+Carl was the project manager for the Indianapolis Cultural Trail; an innovative eight-mile urban greenway integrated into the urban infrastructure of downtown Indianapolis.
 The trail features bicycle and pedestrian pathways, public art, custom lighting and signage, and green design elements.
-As project manager, Mr. Kincaid is responsible for collaboration and coordination with the various artists commissioned to design site specific art installations for the trail.
+As Project Manager, Carl was responsible for collaboration and coordination with the various artists commissioned to design site specific art installations for the trail.

-Mr. Kincaid is also principal-in-charge of the Waynetown Revitalization study, funded by the Office of Community & Rural Affairs.
+Carl is also rincipal-in-Charge of the Waynetown Revitalization study, funded by the Office of Community & Rural Affairs.
 The project focuses on the revitalization of the town’s SR 136 corridor and includes infrastructure, pedestrian mobility, vehicular access, and community identity elements.

-Through the past 11 years, Mr. Kincaid has been actively involved with Purdue University’s Landscape Architecture Department where he taught as a Limited-term Lecturer for the 2006 spring semester.
+Over the past 12 years, Carl has been actively involved with Purdue University’s Landscape Architecture Department where he taught as a Limited-term Lecturer for the 2006 spring semester.
 He currently serves as chair of the Landscape Architecture Professional Advisory Council.